 Planning a trip to Belgium and debating whether you should visit Bruges or Ghent?
-Or possibly you just want to know where you should allocate more time.
+Or maybe you’re visiting both and wondering where to allocate more time.
 I had the same dilemma when researching my trip.
-Luckily, I was able to visit both Bruges and Ghent.
+Luckily, I was able to visit both Bruges and Ghent back to back.
 I'll take you through what each city has to offer and which might be best for you!

 The more time I spend in Belgium, the more delightful I find this country.
 It packs a lot of character into its small size.
 You'll taste some of the best chocolate, waffles, mussels, and beer here.

-The Flemish architecture is a photographers dream.
-The busy squares, cobblestoned streets, cozy cafes, and friendly locals are sure to make your trip to Belgium memorable.
+The Flemish architecture is a photographer's dream.
+Busy squares, cobblestoned streets, cozy cafes, and friendly locals are sure to make your trip to Belgium memorable.

 Bruges and Ghent are two of the most popular cities to visit beyond Brussels (which isn't my favorite).
 When discussing Bruges vs. Ghent, everyone seems to have a strong opinion.